 After poached chicken has been removed from pot, add in chopped potatoes and carrots.
 Bring to a boil (while you’re waiting for it to boil, continue to stir now and then so that bits of your thickened sauce don’t stick to the bottom of the pan).
 Once it’s bubbling, reduce heat to low and simmer for about 15-20 minutes or until the potatoes are fork tender.

 While your potatoes and carrots are simmering, gather the biscuit topping ingredients.
 (See note about biscuit topping quantity below.)

 Make biscuit topping.
 Stir melted butter and milk.
 Add dry ingredients and mix.

-Almost done!
-Once potatoes and carrots are fork tender, turn off the heat and add the shredded chicken, frozen peas and heavy cream.
+Finish up the filling!
+Once potatoes and carrots are fork tender, turn off the heat and add the frozen peas first (to bring down the temperature of the filling) and then the shredded chicken and heavy cream.
 Transfer pot pie filling evenly among your baking dishes.
 Distribute the biscuit topping . . . generously (I prefer this biscuit topping over the traditional pie pastry any day).